 - 1/2 cup of shredded Parmesan cheese

 Peel and chop sweet potatoes.
-Spread the garlic and potatoes around on one or two buttered, depending on how big they are.
+Spread the potatoes around on one or two buttered cookie sheets or roasting pans, depending on how big they are.
 You want them in a single layer.
 Brush potatoes with the olive oil (or butter or ghee) and sprinkle with sea salt.
 Bake at 450* until golden brown – probably 5-15 minutes – watch them so they don't burn.
 Set aside.

 If you love it how it is, great.
 If you think it's just missing a little something, add 2 teaspoons of palm or coconut sugar.

 Top with chives and more shredded Parmesan.
 Makes about 6 cups.
 Enjoy!

 What restaurant food have you recreated lately?

 Sick of planning meals and answering the question, “What am I going to feed these people?”
 No matter what kind of eater you are… Check out these affordable interactive easy-to-use meal plans where the work is done for you!
 Also read over my review to see what I thought of it.